Nischal-1817/Nischal-1817/README.md

 I am currently in 2nd year of B.Tech Computer science at IIITDM Kancheepuram. 👨‍🎓

-I am interested in learning cool stuff and currently working on Web Development. 👨‍💻
+I am interested in learning cool stuff and currently working on Web Development and ML. 👨‍💻

 Languages I know:  📚
 ##### &emsp; Fluent:  ✌️